ucl-codec/cloud_infrastructure/docs/administration/configuration-files.md

 - `domain_name`: The private hosted zone domain name that researchers will use to access resources while connected to the VPN.
 For example, if `domain_name` is `passianfl.researcher`, then researchers will access jupyter at `http://jupyter.passianfl.researcher`
-- `param_vpn_cert_arn` The name of the AWS parameter which holds the arn of the AWS certificate used for server VPN authentication.
-For development purposes you only need to give this a unique name, and the `initialise.sh` script will populate it for you

 ## Local Nodes
 - `name_prefix`: Prefix used to name the CloudFormation stacks.
 Must be unique in your account